analyst2846/Python_NLP_project/README.md

 # Python_NLP_project

+( this project is still in progress for last part, BertTopic hyperparatmer tuning with Optuna + pluging an LLM for topics vizualization ....)
 Trump political campaign analysis using text mining techniques.

 In this project , I analysed Trump's 2017 to 2020 political campaign.